 Where were you April 16, 2016?

-I share evidence of having been galavanting about on the southern end of the United Kingdom.
+I recall galavanting about on the southern end of the United Kingdom.
 It was a day in the 40s, rainy and full of gusty moments.
-The afternoon was serving up a span of hail showers which made most local Brighton Beach folk run for shelter.
+The afternoon served up a span of hail showers--sending most local Brighton Beach folk running for shelter.

 Despite a necessary reboot from time to time, life at the Vallarta CoWork space is hecka more enjoyable than most other co-working spaces.

-Daniel LeClaire bills his Act 2 Puerto Vallarta performance as, “Hello, My Name is Elder Smith."
-LeClaire was Elder Smith in the Broadway hit musical “Book of Mormon,” hence the reference.
 He sings, he plays piano, he dances, he has shoes thrown at him.
-A smaller club, this venue offered all the routine challenges that come with working in a low-light environment.
+This smaller club venue offered all the routine challenges that come with working in a low-light environment.
 For one, the necessity to shoot with a slower shutter speed in order to avoid as much noise as possible, even with high sensitivity.
-I opted for telephoto range (28-300mm) in lieu of my faster 50mm prime (the 28 -300mm lens is 3.5/5.6 and it definitely shows noise in this shoot).
+I opted for telephoto (28-300mm) in lieu of my faster 50mm prime (the 28 -300mm lens is 3.5/5.6 and it definitely shows noise in this shoot).

-Handheld capture, with the need to drop to as low as 1/ 200 second and exposure compensation all the way to +5, yielded a bit less sharpness also.
+Via handheld capture, with the need to drop to as low as 1/ 200 second and exposure compensation all the way to +5, yielded a bit less sharpness.